def. A wannabe gardener who kills plants.

 In case you missed it, last month I decided I was going to plant a cocktail garden.

-However, thanks to something called the USDA Plant Hardiness Zone Map apparently I have to wait to plant my garden until next spring.
+However, thanks to something called the USDA Plant Hardiness Zone Map apparently I have to wait to plant my garden until after the last possibility of frost.
 Which is slightly annoying because I’m pretty sure plants can’t read maps.

 The internet claims that civilization began around the time that humans first began cultivating plants, and that herbs have been farmed for at least the last 15,000 years or so.
 And since they didn’t have the internet, Martha Stewart, or books back then, it seemed like a reasonable assumption that being able to grow plants is built into our DNA somewhere.